ARM-software/arm-trusted-firmware/docs/user-guide.md

     4. Rebuild EDK2 (see "Obtaining UEFI" section above).

 4. The file-system image file should be provided to the model environment by passing it the correct command line option.
-In the Base FVP the following option should be provided in addition to the ones described in the "Running the software" section below.
+In the FVPs the following option should be provided in addition to the ones described in the "Running the software" section below.

     NOTE: A symbolic link to this file cannot be used with the FVP; the path to the real file must be provided.

+    On the Base FVPs:
         -C bp.virtioblockdevice.image_path="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"

+    On the Foundation FVP:
+        --block-device="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"

 5. Ensure that the FVP doesn't output any error messages.
 If the following error message is displayed: